oliver408i/silica/docs/stackViewReference.md

 window.add_constraints(stackView, marginTop=10, marginRight=10, marginBottom=10, marginLeft=10)
 ```

 You can also use a `FloatingPanel`.
-Simpley replace the `window` in the above examples a `FloatingPanel` object.
+Simply replace the `window` in the above examples with a `FloatingPanel` object.